lisaross/tana-beginners/memory-bank/user-survey-questions.md

-# Tana for Real People - User Experience Survey
+# Tana Simplified: Digital Organization for Everyone - User Experience Survey

 This document outlines questions for a Typeform survey to collect insights from non-technical Tana users who cannot participate in full interviews.
 The survey is designed to take 10-15 minutes to complete.